JuliaHealth/NeuroAnalyzer.jl/documentation.md

 Single-channel signals are column vectors.

-Multi-channel or multi-trial signals are matrices of channels/trials by signals.
+Multi-channel or multi-trial signals are 3-d array of channels/trials by signals by epochs.

 Function name prefix:
 - signal_  :: functions taking signal or signals as argument